 Ease of breaking down main products into their constituent parts as designated by the WEEE Directive for the disassembly process.

-In addition to environmentally conscious product design aimed at lower CO2 emissions and resource consumption, Canon also promotes the development of low environmental impact materials for use in products.
+In addition to environmentally conscious product design aimed at curbing CO2 emissions and resource consumption, Canon also uses low environmental impact materials in products.

 Bio-Based Plastic Material Cycle